How to measure mental availability

 Fortunately we don't need to measure consumers reactions to the full vast range cues.
 In the same way we don't need to sample everyone in China to know the Chinese view on a particular topic, we just need a smaller representative sample.
 We just need a sample of cues, a sample of brand associations.

-Report 41 for corporate members of the Ehrenberg-Bass Institute.
+We set out the characteristics for choosing cues in Report 41 for corporate members of the Ehrenberg-Bass Institute.
 We also explain how to measure these brand associations.
 To then test if the selection and number of cues is adequate to measure mental availaibility we expect the distribution of survey responses to follow the same distribution of repeat-buying of brands (NBD-Dirichlet), i.e. match behaviour.
 This is because we expect mental availability to have the same structure as individuals' brand buying repertoires.
 So this statistical distribution can be used to shape the set of brand attributes.

 So most brand perception tracking surveys can be adapted to also measure Mental Availability.
 The biggest fault we find with existing brand tracking surveys is that they have an emphasis on evaluation, so contain many attributes that don't measure memory but rather measure attitude (which means they measure past usage).
 It also means they have a great deal of redundancy.
 All of this can be fixed.